realA10001986/Dash-Gauges/README.md

 - PLAY_DOOR_OPEN, PLAY_DOOR_CLOSED: Play respective door sounds; these commands are only executed if the option **_Enable use of door switches_** in the Config Portal is unchecked.
 The sound is played through the TCD if so configured in the Config Portal.
 - MP_PLAY: Starts the [Music Player](#the-music-player)
 - MP_STOP: Stops the [Music Player](#the-music-player)
-- MP_NEXT: Jump to next song
+- MP_NEXT: Jump to next track
-- MP_PREV: Jump to previous song
+- MP_PREV: Jump to previous track
 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
+- MP_REQSTATUS: Publish current [music player status](#-publish-music-player-status-to-bttffcmpstatus) to bttf/dg/mpstatus
+- VOLUME_UP, VOLUME_DOWN: Increase/decrease volume by a notch
+- VOLUME_SET_x: Set volume to x% (x=0-100)
 - PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
 - STOPKEY: Stop playback of keyX file.
 Does nothing if no keyX file is currently played back.
 - INJECT_x: See immediately below.